KSTAR12163/lqg-macroscopic-coherence/docs/BREAKTHROUGH_LAMBDA_1_PERTURBATIVE.md

 ---

-## What This Means for GPT-5's Paths
+## What This Means for researcher's Paths

 ### Path 1: New Physics Investigation
 **More promising now!**